Yandex Cloud

 22. Click Create.

-1. Check the description of the CLI command for creating a Managed Service for Kubernetes node group:
+1. View the description of the CLI command to create a Managed Service for Kubernetes node group:

 yc managed-kubernetes node-group create --help

-2. Specify Managed Service for Kubernetes node group parameters in the create command (we excluded some supported parameters from the example for brevity).
+2. Specify Managed Service for Kubernetes node group parameters in the create command (our example does not include all available parameters):

 yc managed-kubernetes node-group create \